sainoba/daily-pytho3-training/README.md

 There's no real advantage of one over the other in this project, since both modules test the code in the same way, I just wanted to practice.

-You can run each test individually or all of them by running the following commands in the root directory of this repository:
+You can run every test from the root directory:
+- *pytest:* `python3 -m pytest`
 - *unittest:* `python3 -m unittest discover -p "*_unittest_test.py"`

+Or you can test each exercise individually, just cd into its directory and run:
-- *pytest* `python3 -m pytest`
+- *pytest:* `python3 -m pytest`
+- *unittest:* `python3 -m unittest discover -p -t .. "*_unittest_test.py"`

 ## Built With